RufusMbugua/rufusmbugua/README.md

 ### Hi there 👋

 ## 🔭 I’m currently working on
-I just started at Github as a Partner Engineer.
-Pretty excited about that.

-I'm working on a cool package tracking app for @Ivy-Tech-Labs
+I've been a Partner Operations Engineer at GitHub for the past 2 years.

 ## 🌱 I’m currently learning
 I'm pushing through my MBA Dissertation, just got authorization to collect data.